Tom Persson

-Thomas Stefan Persson (born 15 May 1985) is a Swedish billionaire businessman, who works in the film industry.
+Tom Stefan Persson (born 15 May 1985) is a Swedish billionaire businessman, who works in the film industry.
 He is an heir of the fashion company Hennes & Mauritz (H&M), which was founded by his grandfather Erling Persson in 1947.
 On the Forbes 2019 list of the world's billionaires, he was ranked #1300 with a net worth of US$1.9 billion.

 Early life

-The son and youngest child of Stefan Persson and his first wife Pamela Collett, Thomas Persson attended and graduated from the Met Film School in London.
+Tom Persson grew up in Djursholm as the youngest child of Stefan Persson and Pamela Persson, née Collett-Larson, and is the younger brother of Karl-Johan Persson and Charlotte Söderström.
+Tom Persson attended and graduated from the Met Film School in London.

 Career

 He works in the film industry as a producer, producing two films in 2017.
+Tom Persson's company CoMade started its operations in 2016 within film and media.

 Personal life

 In May 2016, he married his long-term girlfriend, Swedish-born Sofia Strandman, at the family estate in Ramsbury, England.